Skip to main content

 Exercise 3.9: Multi-stage backend

-Lets do a multi-stage build for the backend project since we've come so far with the application.
+Let us do a multi-stage build for the backend project since we've come so far with the application.

-The project is in golang and building a binary that runs in a container, while straightforward, isn't exactly trivial.
+The project is in Golang and building a binary that runs in a container, while straightforward, isn't exactly trivial.
 Use resources that you have available (Google, example projects) to build the binary and run it inside a container that uses FROM scratch.

 To successfully complete the exercise the image must be smaller than 25MB.